MHawksworth/scaladbtest/README.markdown

 parse your DBT files and load everything into the database.
 You can even specify multiple DBT files to *scalaDbTester.onBefore()* if you wish.

-After your tests are run, scaladbtest will naturally clean out all the data.
+After your tests are run, scaladbtest will naturally clean out all the test data.
 It's really that simple!
 DBUnit requires twice as much code to setup, requires declaration of exceptions and has lots of other mandatory configuration doo-dads that should have been optional and set as defaults.